Ishaan514/CTFs/HSCTF 2019/The Quest/README.md

 ## Process

-I opened the form and viewed the page source.
+I opened the linked form and viewed the page source.
 I then used ctrl-f to find the flag.

 ![Capture.JPG](Capture.JPG)